hemadrikhandelwal/frontend_mentor_solutions/recipe-page/recipe-page-main/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-My pr cess was to use twilind css using tailind cli and also to use flex boz approach to make the code align as per design
+My approach was to build this project using **Tailwind CSS via the Tailwind CLI** and apply a **Flexbox-based layout** to closely match the provided design.
+I focused on clean structure, reusable styles, and readable UI spacing.

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- Tailwind CSS
+- Tailwind CSS (CLI setup)

 ### What I learned

-use of firt child to show style certain table compoent , how to provide custom color to the bullet using marker , how to use tailwing cli for installation and stylesheets also using @layer to override tailsind class
+- How to style specific table rows using `:last-child`
+- How to apply **custom colors to list bullets and numbers** using `::marker`
+- Installing and configuring **Tailwind CSS via CLI**
+- Using `@layer` to override and extend Tailwind utility classes
+- Creating clean table designs with only bottom borders